Are you heading off to Japan? Wow, lucky you. First of all, I’m super excited for you and secondly, definitely jealous too!

 Super Hotel Kyoto Shijokawaramachi is located in the Nakagyo Ward district, and is a great location if you’re on a food or shopping trip!
 It’s close to a bus stop, a train station and the free buffet breakfast is absolutely delicious.
 While rooms are small, the location is fantastic and the rooms are pristine clean.
 Being just a five-minute walk from the Nishiki Market is perfect for late night snacks too.
 Yum!

 I’ve already said that the best city to stay in Japan is Kyoto, and this is a contender for best hostel in Japan.
-Friends Kyo is located in the historic Gion district.
-It’s just a quick five-minute walk to fun shopping and clubbing districts too.
-Moreover, there is a cozy lounge, a library, and a rooftop garden perfect for catching a sunset!
-A free laundry service is provided too.
+Backpackers Hostel K’s House Kyoto is located in central Kyoto a short walk from the train station, shopping and clubbing districts too.
+Moreover, there is a cosy lounge and a rooftop terrace perfect for catching a sunset!
+It gets booked out fast so I’d recommend getting your spot secured so you don’t miss out.

 Kyoto Takao Home Spa | Best Airbnb in Kyoto